-Strongly viewed as the catalyst that led WWF to defeating World Championship Wrestling (WCW) in the Monday Night Wars, Steve Austin is one of the most popular WWE wrestlers who drew fans during the Attitude Era.
+Strongly viewed as the catalyst that led World Wrestling Federation (WWF) to defeating World Championship Wrestling (WCW) in the Monday Night Wars, Steve Austin is one of the most popular WWE wrestlers who drew fans during the Attitude Era.
 His wrestling career, along with other endeavors, has caused Austin to become very successful under his dynamite ring name.

 Steve Austin -- who was born Steven James Anderson to Beverly and James -- is a Texas native and former Wharton County Junior College and University of North Texas student made his professional wrestling debut in 1989, competing for World Class Wrestling Association in 1989 under the name Steve Williams.
 Just a few matches later, he became a professional wrestler the United States Wrestling Association (USWA) promotion, now named Steve Austin.

-WCW had major plans for Austin, making him the World Television Champion just a few matches after his 1991 debut.
-As a wrestler in WCW, Austin would also win the United States Championship and the Tag Team Championship with “Hollywood Blondes” partner Brian Pillman.
+WCW had major plans for Austin, making him the winner of the World Television Championship just a few matches after his 1991 debut.
+As a wrestler in WCW, Austin would also win the United States Championship and the Tag Team Championship with "Hollywood Blondes" partner Brian Pillman.

 Austin was released from WCW, and moved over to the Extreme Championship Wrestling (ECW) brand in 1995.
 Austin only stayed in ECW for a very short time at the end of 1995, before debuting as the Ringmaster in December of 1995 and competing in the 1996 Royal Rumble.
 In fact, it was Kevin Nash and Jim Ross who had to help convince WWF owner Vince McMahon to hire Austin.